SasanTazayoni/TalkingTech/README.md

 * As a new visitor, I want to easily understand the services offered by TalkingTech, so I can quickly determine if it meets my needs.
 * As a potential client, I want to be able to browse through the list of services provided and access detailed information about each service, so I can make an informed decision.
 * As a user of the appointment scheduling application, I want a user-friendly and intuitive interface to make the process of booking appointments straightforward and efficient.
-* As a client who has booked an appointment, I want to receive confirmation of my booking and automated appointment reminders via email and text messages to ensure that I am well-informed about my scheduled appointments and have details about what to expect during the appointment.
+* As a client who has booked an appointment, I want to receive confirmation of my booking and automated appointment reminders via email to ensure that I am well-informed about my scheduled appointments and have details about what to expect during the appointment.
 * As a user looking for tech support, I want to access a comprehensive FAQ section to find answers to common tech-related questions.
 * As a user, I want to be able to use a contact form or find contact details to reach out for enquiries or support.